damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 ## SAML Support

-With the contribution of Alexandre, GitLab can now be configured to act as a SAML 2.0 Service Provider.
-This allows GitLab to consume assertions from a SAML 2.0 Identity Provider (IdP) such as Microsoft ADFS to authenticate users.
+With Alexandre's contribution, GitLab can now be configured to act as a SAML 2.0 Service Provider.
+This allows GitLab to consume assertions from a SAML 2.0 Identity Provider (IdP) such as Microsoft Active Directory Federation Services to authenticate users.

 See our [documentation on how to setup SAML integration](http://doc.gitlab.com/ce/integration/saml.html).

 ## Web Hook for Comments

 There is a new web hook available that will trigger on all comments.
-Make good use of it!
+You could use this to add additional automations and integrations to GitLab.
+For instance when someone comments on a merge request, you can have it trigger an internal systems or depending on the comment contents run a certain build.

 ## Better performance for the Web Editor

-Every new release of GitLab is faster than its previous, but in this release we did something special.
+Every new release of GitLab is faster than the previous, but in this release we did something special.
 We replaced the satellites that were used for editing in the web interface.
 This has significantly improved the performance of the web editor.